gravitational/teleport/rfd/0109-opsgenie-plugin.md

     addr: "example.app.opsgenie.com" # Address of Opsgenie
     priority: "2" # Priority to create Opsgenie alerts with
     alert_tags: ["example-tag"] # List of tags to be added to alerts created in Opsgenie
-    default_shedules: ["shedule1"] # Default on-call shedules to check if none are provided in the access request annotations
+    default_schedules: ["schedule1"] # Default on-call schedules to check if none are provided in the access request annotations
 ```

 Given the above example teleport.yaml the following plugin resource will not match.